ajmalfaiz/domainfinder/README.md

 # domainfinder
+# note: it depends completely on third party api, if they change it. this wont work.

 Easily find all the available dictionary names.
 This Python script is depended on website domainnamesoup's API and will work as long as they change nothing